slavenf/sfl-library/doc/small_flat_multimap.md

 }
 ```

+`sfl::small_flat_multimap` is an associative container that contains **sorted** set of **key-value** pairs, while permitting multiple entries with equivalent keys.
+Sorting is done using the key comparison function `Compare`.

-`sfl::small_flat_multimap` is an associative container similar to [`std::multimap`](https://en.cppreference.com/w/cpp/container/multimap), but the underlying storage is implemented as a **sorted vector**.
+Underlying storage is implemented as **sorted vector**.

+Complexity of search operation is O(log N).
+Complexity of insert and remove operations is O(N).

-`sfl::small_flat_multimap` internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
+This container internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
 The dynamic memory management is used when the number of elements has to be greater than `N`.

-The complexity of insertion or removal of elements is O(N).
-The complexity of search is O(log N).

-The elements of `sfl::small_flat_multimap` are always stored contiguously in the memory.
+Elements of this container are always stored **contiguously** in the memory.

-Iterators to elements of `sfl::small_flat_multimap` are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).
+Iterators to elements are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).

 `sfl::small_flat_multimap` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*AllocatorAwareContainer*](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer), [*ReversibleContainer*](https://en.cppreference.com/w/cpp/named_req/ReversibleContainer), [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer) and [*AssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/AssociativeContainer).